Evidence > Ocean Acidity

 The acidity is increasing because our oceans are absorbing more CO2 and this is increasing the amount of carbonic acid in the oceans.

-Here is how Ocean Surface Acidity and CO2 Levels have changed.
+Here is how Ocean Surface Acidity and CO2 Levels have changed from about 1958 to 2009.

-- The green up and down line shows the movement of the Ph in seawater in Hawaii.
-Ph is the opposite of acidity.
+- The green up and down line shows the movement of the Ph in seawater.
+When Ph drops, this means that acidity is rising.

 - The red saw tooth line shows movement of CO2 levels in air from Mauna Loa, Hawaii in parts per million by volume (ppmv).
 You can see CO2 levels dropping each northern hemisphere summer and climbing each winter.